olashlool/reading-notes/MVC-Forms/MVC-Forms.md

 ViewData is a dictionary of objects that is derived from ViewDataDictionary class and accessible using strings as keys.
 ViewBag is a dynamic property that takes advantage of the new dynamic features in C# 4.0.
-Internally ViewBag properties are stored as name/value pairs in the ViewData dictionary.
+Internally ViewBag properties are stored as name, value pairs in the ViewData dictionary.

 ## 4 Ways To Create Form In ASP.NET MVC

-- Forms - Weakly Typed (Synchronous)
+- Forms Weakly Typed (Synchronous)
-- Forms - Strongly Typed (Synchronous)
+- Forms Strongly Typed (Synchronous)
-- Forms - Strongly Typed AJAX (Asynchronous)
+- Forms Strongly Typed AJAX (Asynchronous)
-- Forms – HTML, AJAX and JQUERY
+- Forms HTML, AJAX and JQUERY

 #### Forms - Weakly Typed
 Advantage